microsoft/workshop-library/resume-website-workshop/1-create-html.md

     - `article`
         - `section`

+> **Note:** Semantic tags are also very important in making your web pages 'accessible', or more easily read by screen readers so that all users, including those with disabilities, can access your web pages.
+Read more about making your web pages accessible [in this article](https://developer.mozilla.org/docs/Learn/Accessibility/HTML).

 ## Summary and next steps

 You've now created your first HTML page!
-Next, let's [add additional content](./2-add-content.md) such as your email address and sections for your experience.
+Next, [add additional content](./2-add-content.md) such as your email address and sections for your professional experience.